oceanprotocol/provider/ocean_provider/routes/README.md

     "error": "Compute environment does not exist."
 }
 ```
-**Reason** If you are trying to initialize a compute service, the compute values need to be provided.
+**Reason** The compute environment provided by the user does not exist, it is not served by our compute-to-data feature.
+The user can use `get_c2d_environments` to check the list of available compute environments.
 ```python
 {
     "error": "DID is not a valid algorithm."
 }
 ```
-**Reason** Either the DID is incorrect typed, either the algorithm timeout expired.
+**Reason** Either the algorithm asset's DID is incorrectly typed, either the algorithm timeout expired.

 #### 2. 503 - Service Unavailable